 Do you have a wet crawl space?
-Whether you just have general crawl space moisture or you’re actually dealing with standing water under the house, it’s a good idea to find the best way to dry out a crawl space.
+Whether you have general moisture in the crawl space or you’re dealing with standing water under the house, it’s a good idea to find the best way to dry out the area.

-In fact, there isn’t just one thing to do when you’re drying out a crawl space.
+In fact, there isn’t just one thing to do when drying out a crawl space.
 It’s more of a process.
-Avoiding moisture in a crawl space under your house requires that you put constant effort into it.
+Avoiding moisture in a crawl space under your house requires maintenance.

 1. Stop Water From Entering the Crawl Space

 First things first: stop the water in the crawl space from proliferating.
-Here are the most important things to do.
+Here’s what to do:

 - Inspect the Crawl Space Foundation for Cracks

-The soil outside your foundation has plenty of moisture.
-In fact, that’s usually where moisture is coming from, whether it’s standing water or general mugginess.
-If your foundation has cracks, those cracks are almost certainly letting moisture in from the outside.
+The soil surrounding your crawl space foundation contains much moisture.
+In fact, that’s usually where the water originates, whether it’s standing water or humidity.
+If your foundation has cracks, those cracks are probably permitting moisture infiltration and seepage.

-It’s important to inspect your crawl space foundation in general on a regular basis whether or not you’re starting to notice moisture in your crawl space.
-After all, cracks in your foundation showcase a general issue that may lead to serious foundation problems in the future.
+Inspecting your crawl space foundation regularly is essential, whether or not you’re starting to notice moisture.
+After all, cracks in your foundation showcase a general issue that may lead to significant problems.

 - Repair Leaks and Other Plumbing Issues